mattbierner/seshet/README.md

 the results of computations in sequence, especially for parsing.
 The exposed interfaces are all functional-style.

-It generally provides good access and update performance by using a self balancing tree.
+In most cases, Seshat has good access and update performance by using a self balancing tree.
 The tree can also be pruned to discard unreachable values.

 # Example